My first – very noob – soldering of a PCB with hot air is now behind me. Hopefully it won’t haunt me for too long!

 I transferred each component from the printout to the PCB using tweezers, tapping them slightly to press them into the paste.

-I soldered them in place using a hot air reflow station set to 320C and a very low airflow setting (to avoid blowing the components off the board).
+I soldered them in place using a hot air reflow station set to 320C (oops!
+I should have used about 200-210C) and a very low airflow setting (to avoid blowing the components off the board).

 I fixed the two bad traces – each with a single strand of wire and my soldering iron.